KnezIker/CNN/README.md

   regfile_alu_we = 1'b0;
 end
 ```
-This code sets input control signals for cumulative mul accelerator, enable, get and reset, disables alu and defines using of operands a and b.
+This code sets input control signals for cumulative mul accelerator: enable, get, and reset.
+It disables ALU and defines the use of operands a and b.
-There is a need for get signal, because there will be a case when cumulative multiplying should'nt be done, but the result of our accelerator should be fowarded into destination register.
+There is a need for the get signal because there will be cases when cumulative multiplying shouldn't be done, but the result of our accelerator should be forwarded into the destination register.
-rega_used_o and regb_used_o are signals that are useful for control and forwarding, since some instructions use three, two, one or no operands.
+rega_used_o and regb_used_o are signals that are useful for control and forwarding, since some instructions use three, two, one, or no operands.
-regfile_alu_we is signal that decides if result of some instruction will be written back to register file (write enable).
+regfile_alu_we is a signal that decides if the result of some instruction will be written back to the register file (write enable).
-Since result will be written to registar file only in cget function, only there should be regfile_alu_we = 1'b1.
+Since the result will be written to the register file only in the cget function, only there should regfile_alu_we = 1'b1.
-Naturally, cml_en, cml_get and cml_rst are new singals and should be defined in same place and in same way as alu_en is defined.
+Naturally, cml_en, cml_get, and cml_rst are new signals and should be defined in the same place and in the same way as alu_en is defined.
-They can have any name, but I was not mature enough go to with first 3 letters.
+They can have any name, but I was not mature enough to go with the first 3 letters.
-Also at the beginning of first always_comb, under alu_en = 1'b1; should also be added:<br>
+Also, at the beginning of the first always_comb, under alu_en = 1'b1, this should also be added:<br>
 cml_en  = 1'b0;<br>
 cml_get  = 1'b0;<br>
 cml_rst = 1'b0;<br>
-This is default value, so in other instructions, our accelerator is not enabled and is not reseted.<br>
+These are default values, so in other instructions, our accelerator is not enabled and is not reset.<br>
-Since cml_en and cml_rst are new signals, they should aslso be outputs ofcv32e40p_decoder, so in module definition this code should be added:<br>
+Since cml_en and cml_rst are new signals, they should also be outputs of cv32e40p_decoder, so in the module definition this code should be added:<br>
 ```verilog
 // CUMULATIVE signals
 output logic        cml_en_o,
 output logic        cml_rst_o,
 output logic        cml_get_o,
 ```
-Finally, at the end of ofcv32e40p_decoder module, this code should be added, to connect variables with output signals.<br>
+Finally, at the end of the cv32e40p_decoder module, this code should be added to connect variables with output signals.<br>

 ```verilog
 assign cml_en_o                   = (deassert_we_i) ?
 1'b0          : cml_en;